abulzunayed/abulzunayed/README.md

 ## About Me

 Hello!
 I'm [Abul Zunayed], a passionate and enthusiastic software developer at the start of my career journey.
 With a strong foundation in Python and C++, I have honed my skills in programming and problem-solving.
-My Python expertise spans Machine Learning and Deep Learning, where I've built models using libraries like TensorFlow, Keras, and PyTorch.
+- 🌱 My Python expertise spans Machine Learning and Deep Learning, where I've built models using libraries like TensorFlow, Keras, and PyTorch.
 In C++, I have experience with essential libraries such as Boost, OpenCV, Open GL and Qt, which have equipped me to tackle complex computational tasks and develop efficient software solutions.
-I am eager to apply my knowledge to real-world challenges and collaborate with like-minded professionals to innovate and create impactful software.
+- I am eager to apply my knowledge to real-world challenges and collaborate with like-minded professionals to innovate and create impactful software.
 Always keen to learn and grow, I am currently exploring new technologies and methodologies to expand my expertise and contribute meaningfully to the soft tech community.

+- 📫 How to reach me: [zunayedakm@gmail.com]

 I'm a passionate [Software development] with a keen interest in [python and C++].
 I love exploring new technologies and using them to solve real-world problems.